renatoargh/renatoargh.github.io/_posts/2014-03-23-web-application-aspects.md

 title: Web Application Aspects
 ---

-This post is to list all aspects a web application may have to deal with, and how I have been tackling those aspects in my node.js projects.
+This post is to catalog how I have been tackling some aspects of my node.js projects.

 - **Coding Standards**
   - Code Linting